top of page

 Resident/Owner

 1908 - Lawrence Hurley, printer (City Directory).
-In 1909, the niece of Catherine Hurley. age 17, who resides at dwelling makes headlines for almost making an escape to NYC to become an actress (Wash.
-Post, April 4, 1909, p.19)
+In 1909, Catherine Hurley, age 17, who resides at dwelling makes headlines for almost making an escape to NYC to become an actress (Wash.
+Post, April 4, 1909, p.
+19) (See articles in document section)

 1921 - (? initials only on adults/laborer), Emily Hill, age 6, b.
 1913, DC and Gertrude Jackson, age 6, b.
 1915, DC

-1935 - Emma Ward, William N. Ward, Jr. and Edward Beuchert deed transfer, May 1st.
+1935 - Emma Ward and William N. Ward, Jr. transfer property to Edward Beuchert, May 1st.
+(Deed)

 Recollections